SlWa99/WSI_DAI_Pratical_Work_1/README.md

 Additional options :

-+ -oe ou --output-file-encoding : Specify the output file encoding type (default: UTF-8).
++ -oe or --output-file-encoding : Specify the output file encoding type (default: UTF-8).
-+ -ao ou --all-occurrences : If this option is set to true (default), all occurrences of oldWord will be replaced by newWord.
++ -ao or --all-occurrences : If this option is set to true (default), all occurrences of oldWord will be replaced by newWord.
 If it is set to false, only the first occurrence will be replaced.

 #### Example Usage 2 (replace only the first occurrence) :